 Didcot Central Corridor

-A scheme that aims to combine transport and movement improvements with urban design and placemaking aspirations within central Didcot.
+A project that aims to combine transport and movement improvements with urban design and placemaking aspirations within central Didcot.

 About the improvements

-The project is part of the Didcot Garden Town Delivery Plan which will help to improve the lives of residents by focussing on helping support shops, encouraging healthy lifestyles and helping to tackle climate change
+The project is part of the Didcot Garden Town Delivery Plan 2017 and aims to improve the lives of residents and visitors by focusing on increasing opportunities for walking, wheeling and cycling, improving public space , enabling healthy lifestyles and helping to tackle climate change.

-• Make routes to and from Didcot attractive places in their own right
+- Make routes to and within Didcot attractive places in their own right

-• Improve the safety of roads for all users, particularly at Jubilee Way Roundabout and its approaches
+- Improve the safety of roads for all users

 What you can expect